Adeels-Hub/BizDays/README.md

   - Adjust holidays falling on weekends to the next weekday.
 - **Public API via Service:**
   - Consumers interact with the `IBusinessDayService` interface for streamlined functionality.

 ---

+## Design Decisions

+### Why `BusinessDayCounter` and `AdvancedBusinessDayCounter` Are Public

+We have intentionally kept the `BusinessDayCounter` and `AdvancedBusinessDayCounter` classes **public** to allow advanced users to subclass and extend these core functionalities directly if needed.
+This design decision ensures the library remains flexible for power users with custom requirements.

+### Best Practice Recommendation

+As a best practice, these classes can be made **internal** to restrict direct access from outside the library.
+This approach would ensure:
+1. **Encapsulation:** Only the `BusinessDayService` and `IBusinessDayService` serve as the public API.
+2. **Ease of Maintenance:** Changes to internal classes do not risk breaking external consumers.
+3. **Clear API:** Provides a focused and simplified interface for consumers.

+By keeping these classes public, we balance flexibility with usability, empowering users while following clean code principles.

+---